 Each day, you make important choices about your finances, health, privacy, and more.
-During National Consumer Protection Week (NCPW), March 1–7, 2020, non-profit organizations and government agencies can help you protect yourself and prevent fraud by taking advantage of your rights and making better, more informed choices.
+It's National Consumer Protection Week (NCPW), a time that non-profit organizations and government agencies can help you protect yourself and prevent fraud by taking advantage of your rights and making better, more informed choices.

 Here are some things you can do to prevent Medicare fraud and become an informed Medicare consumer: